 Construction: EPS w/ polycarbonate shell

-What we don’t: Heavier than most of its lightweight competition.
+What we don’t: Heavier than most of the lightweight competition.

 If you ascribe to the three most important rules of climbing—look good, climb hard, be safe (in that order)—then the Shield II is a worthy option.
 The helmet makes a bold statement with colorful designs and a visually pleasing shape.
 But more importantly, you get excellent coverage and a highly customizable fit system.
 If you struggle to find a helmet that fits your odd-sized noggin, the Shield II is a great option to try.